4 Days Portugal Itinerary: Lisbon, Porto Travel

 Alfama has the best Fado scene!

-Literally meaning ‘destiny’, Fado is a song that narrates the story of the singer’s life.
-Born in the slums of Lisbon, these songs were initially sung by courtesans to solicit men, which gave Fado a bad reputation.
+Literally meaning ‘fate’, Fado is a song that narrates the story of the singer’s life.
+Born in the working-class neighborhoods of Lisbon, story has it that these songs were initially sung by courtesans to solicit men, which gave Fado a bad reputation.
 However, over the course of time, people started paying heed to what these women were singing about, and they realized they were sharing their tales, their struggles, longings, little pieces from their story strung together in a lyric of pathos.

 Men started heading to Fado houses just to listen to the stirring, honest musical renditions, people started penning their own verses, and Fado came to be what it is, today.